into-docker/clj-docker-client/README.md

                                                     :stdout true}
                                            :as-stream? true}))

-(react-to-stream events println) ; prints the logs line by line when they come.
+(react-to-stream log-stream println) ; prints the logs line by line when they come.
 ```

 And anything else is possible!